International TravelRail Travel

 london-amsterdam eurostar route graphic

-Total journey time: 4 hours 16 minutes (London-Amsterdam) and 4 hours 17 minutes (Amsterdam-London).
+Total journey time: 4 hours 4 mins – 4 hours 16 mins (London-Amsterdam) and 4 hours 17 mins (Amsterdam-London).
+Passing through the channel tunnel takes about 20 mins.

 Total distance: 582km (362 miles) – this is the track distance from the actual rail route which we worked out using Google Maps: